-Heritage Assets 2020 Additions Withdrawals 2021
+Heritage Assets 2021 Additions Withdrawals 2022

-Artwork 376 22 - 398
+Artwork 398 9 - 407

-Artifacts 13,031 471 - 13,502
+Artifacts 13,502 429 - 13,931

-Total 13,407 493 - 13,900
+Total 13,900 438 - 14,338

 The House's heritage assets are directly related to its mission to document and preserve the legislative integrity and traditions of the institution.
 Permanent authority for the Clerk of the House originated in the opening days of the First Congress, when John Beckley was elected Clerk on April 1, 1789, pursuant to Article I of the Constitution: "The House of Representatives shall chuse [choose] their Speaker and other Officers...."
-The Clerk's responsibilities to document and preserve the activities of Congress have grown over the centuries, and are found in Rules VII and XI of the House, and by the Rules of the House of Representatives Fine Arts Board, established via 2 USC Sec.
-2121 (Public Law 100-696 [Title X]).
+The Clerk's responsibilities to document and preserve the activities of Congress have grown over the centuries, and are found in Rules VII and XI of the House, and by the Rules of the House of Representatives Fine Arts Board.
+The House of Representatives Fine Arts Board was created by Public Law 100-696, title x, Nov.
+18, 1988, as amended (codified as 2 U.S.C.
+Sec.
+2121).